Debananda Pati, PhD

 The general area of research in the Pati laboratory includes chromosomal cohesion and separation and their role in the development of aneuploidy, tumorigenesis and regulation of apoptotic cell death.
 Aneuploidy (abnormal chromosome number) has been described for over a century and is a feature of many tumor cells.
 Although there have been many proposed hypotheses, there is no agreement as to why aneuploidy is so highly prevalent in cancer cells and if it contributes to tumor progression.
 The mechanisms of aneuploidy therefore remain a fundamental unresolved issue in cancer biology.
 The broad goal of our laboratory is to understand the mechanisms of aneuploidy and to apply this knowledge to cancer therapy.

 Genetic instability often manifests as a loss or gain of whole chromosomes (aneuploidy) and occurs in many cancer types.
 Aneuploidy can result from the loss of coordination between cell division and programmed cell death (apoptosis), which are both critical for proper cellular function.
 Our laboratory is interested in identifying proteins that coordinate aneuploidy, cell division, and apoptosis in cancer tissues in an effort to understand the regulatory network that assures accuracy of chromosomal separation in dividing cells.
 Premature or erroneous separation of sister chromatids or homologous chromosomes can result in birth defects or inherited genetic diseases, including cancer.
-Our research is aimed at elucidating the molecular mechanism of chromosomal instability through analysis of the factors that mediate sister chromatid cohesion and separation during mitosis.
+His research is aimed at elucidating the molecular mechanism of chromosomal instability through analysis of the factors that mediate sister chromatid cohesion and separation during mitosis.

 Both estrogen and progesterone are critical hormones in mammary development in rodents and humans, and there is compelling evidence that both of these steroid hormones promote tumorigenesis in humans.
 Recent studies in mouse models deficient in the tumor suppressor gene p53 indicate that progesterone can significantly enhance chromosomal instability in p53 null mammary cells as determined by aneuploidy status.
 Understanding the molecular controls of chromosomal instability, cell death in relation to chromosomal segregation, and the effect of hormones will provide important information on factors that underlie both the carcinogenic process itself and the response to treatment.
 Ongoing projects in our laboratory aim to dissect the molecular mechanisms of aneuploidy by evaluating the effect of steroid hormones on the mitotic machinery, particularly on sister chromatid cohesion and separation and mitotic checkpoint signaling.
 Drawing a relation between steroid hormone signaling and mitotic checkpoint control and sister chromatid cohesion is novel and will lead to greater understanding of the link between steroid-induced chromosomal instability and aneuploidy.
 Understanding the underlying mechanisms of steroid-induced aneuploidy may also reveal therapeutic targets in various cancers.